DEJanifer/Smart-Market-Retail-SSR/src/posts/micro-market-vs-cafeteria-the-best-choice.md

 - **Operational Overheads:** Utilities, maintenance, and management fees.
 - **Subsidies:** Most companies must heavily subsidize meal prices to make them affordable for employees, creating a constant drain on the budget.

 A Micro Market, on the other hand, is one of the premier no-cost amenities.
-With ith many providers, including Smart Market Retail the model is much simpler:
+With many providers, including Smart Market Retail, the model is much simpler:

 - **Capital Investment:** $0.
 We provide and install [all equipment at no cost.](https://smartmarketretail.com/faq#cost-to-business)
 - **Staffing Costs:** $0.
 The market is unmanned.